katjam/tech-exeter-try-elm/PITCHME.md

 ### A couple of things you know before we get started.. so things don't seem scary.

 @ul
-- Uses ML style syntax.
+- Uses ML style syntax
 - Based on functional programming principles
 - Statically typed
 - Compiles to Javascript